Skip to content

 4. pgBouncer / RDS Proxy / Supabase Pooler compatibility with multi-tenant search_path driven by JWT claims.

 All four patterns ship as configuration, not code.
-Walkthroughs below.
+Walkthroughs below; full reference and migration notes in the v3.13.0 changelog.

 1. Conditional Caching: Historical vs Current vs Live